Dictation

 Microphone Not Working

-- Verify FFmpeg is properly installed
+- Ensure FFmpeg is properly installed

-- Try refreshing VSCode/editor
+- Try refreshing VSCode/your editor

 Poor Transcription Quality

-- Speak clearly at normal volume
+- Speak clearly and at normal volume

 - Reduce background noise if possible

-- Check microphone settings
+- Check your microphone settings

 Connection Issues